chainflip-io/chainflip-backend/api/bin/chainflip-relayer/README.md

 ## Command line arguments and defaults

-The `ws_endpoint` should point at a synced rpc node.
+- The `state_chain.ws_endpoint` should point at a synced rpc node.
+The default is `ws://localhost:9944`.
-The `signing_key_file` should be the relayer's private key for their on-chain account.
+- The `state_chain.signing_key_file` should be the relayer's private key for their on-chain account.
 The account should be staked.
+The default is `/etc/chainflip/keys/signing_key_file`.
+- The `port` is the port on which the relayer will listen for connections.
+Use 0 to assign a random port.
+The default is 80.

 ```sh
 > ./target/release/chainflip-relayer --help